juanibiapina/zas/README.md

 The name of the symlink (awesome) determines the hostname (awesome.dev) that you use to access the application.

+## Operating System Notes

+Currently only OSX is supported.

+To make it work on Linux, there needs to be an easy way to setup a custom dns rule (and port) that points to zas and probably an iptable rule to redirect http traffic from port 80 to the zas port.

+Also `zasd` needs to run as a daemon.

+Pull requests are very welcome.

 ## Installation

 **Zas can't run alongsize Pow, make sure you remove one before installing the other**